 That number is actually a lot lower than it used to be.
 There’s some good news here.
 First, regular screening tests and proper follow-up can prevent cervical cancer.
 And second, the human papillomavirus (HPV) vaccine can prevent HPV, which causes about 91% of cases of cervical cancer.

 HPV is a common sexually transmitted infection.
 Eighty-five percent of sexually active people will contract HPV at some point in their lives.
 The infection often resolves itself, especially in younger people.
 But HPV is also linked to several types of cancer, including cancer of the penis, anus, throat, vagina, vulva and—of course—cervix.

 What exactly is the cervix?

 The cervix is the opening to the uterus.
 It’s located at the top of the vagina.

 What happens when you have cervical cancer?

 Screening begins with a visual inspection of the cervix during a pelvic exam.
 We can spot some abnormalities with the naked eye.
-But beginning at age 21, we also use cervical cytology—also known as a Pap test—and at age 30, an HPV test.
+But beginning at age 21, we also use cervical cytology—also known as a Pap test or smear —and at age 30, an HPV test.